Browse course

 Solution

 b.)
-It follows that, thus, hence, consequently, we know that.
+It follows that, thus, hence, consequently, we know that, therefore, so, accordingly, then, as a result, this implies that.

 a.)